dz365/dz365.github.io/journal/2025/January.md

 ### Wednesday January 8, 23:36

 Always try to keep things as simple as possible.
 Especially when working on projects.
 Don't go overboard because you never know if things are as simple as they seem.

+### Thursday January 9, 23:21

+Why waste your time reinventing the wheel when there's no guarantee you'll do it better?
+There's absolutely no shame using the work built by countless others to get your job done.